Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

 \subsection{Organization of the paper}

-The structure of the paper is divided as follows: \begin{itemize} \item In Section \ref{sec.Bside}, we study the derived categories of orbifold surfaces.
-The main tool is the special McKay correspondence, as well as the computation of the left adjoint $\Psi$ to $\Phi$ from \cite{gugiatti_full_2023}. \item In Section \ref{sec:constr}, we construct the mirror abstract Lefschetz fibration associated to an arbitrary effective log Calabi-Yau orbifold surface $(\mathcal{X}, D^{orb})$ and prove Theorem \ref{thm:1/k(1,1)} for surfaces with $\frac{1}{k}(1,1)$ points. \item In Section \ref{sec:LGmodel}, we introduce the mirror Landau-Ginzburg model to $X_{k+1}$, which is constructed using a toric degeneration.
-The critical values and a collection of vanishing cycles are described and the submanifold $M^{in}$ is constructed. \item In Section \ref{sec:Lagvc}, we compute the $A_\infty$ structure on the category of vanishing cycles associated to the Landau-Ginzburg model mirror to $X_{k+1}$.
+The structure of the paper is divided as follows: in Section \ref{sec:LCSL}, we prove HMS at the large complex structure limit in the form of Theorem \ref{thm:mainthmabstract}.
+We do so by explicitly computing the restrictions to $D^b(\mathcal{D})$ of the full exceptional collection of $D^b(\mathcal{X})$ induced by the special McKay correspondence of \cite{ishii_special_2013} and constructing a mirror abstract Lefschetz fibration using the Lekili-Polishchuk equivalence from \cite{lekili_auslander_2018}.
+In Sections \ref{sec:explicitcase} and \ref{sec:Lagvc}, we study the explicit example $X_{k+1}$ and relate it to our abstract construction.
+We introduce the mirror Landau-Ginzburg model to $X_{k+1}$, which is constructed using a toric degeneration.
+We compute the $A_\infty$ structure on the category of vanishing cycles associated to the Landau-Ginzburg model mirror to $X_{k+1}$.
 This is done by showing there is grading data with all intersection points in degree $0$, after which we compute the $\mu^2$ product.
-The disks are enumerated using a bifibration method, realizing the general fiber as a branched double cover.
-This results in the proof of Theorem \ref{thm:mainthm}. \end{itemize}
+The disks are enumerated using a bifibration method, realizing the general fiber $\Sigma^0$ as a branched double cover.
+This results in the proof of Theorem \ref{thm:mainthm}.